onwords-smart-solutions/my_office/README.md

 ### Version history and Releases

-* Android : 2.1.4+4 - Search leads notes entry update.
+* Android : 2.1.5+5 - Update for Pay slip and Hr access module.
 * iOS : 2.0.12+87.